 Are you elegant and refined?
-So is a Blanc de Blancs.
+And only get better with age?
+So is a Blanc de Blancs!

 The three grapes grown universally in champagne are chardonnay (white grape), pinot noir (red grape) and meunier (red grape).
 Chardonnay is considered one of the noble grapes of the region and offers finesse and elegance to the wine, she is the queen of the Champagne appellation and pinot noir is her trusty king.